geleto/cascador-ai/README.md

 })();
 ```

 **Use it for**: Progressive rendering, chatbots, or interactive UIs.
-[See Vercel docs](<link-to-vercel-docs>) for streaming specifics.
+[See Vercel docs on text streaming](https://sdk.vercel.ai/docs/ai-sdk-core/streaming-text#streamtext) for streaming specifics.

 ### ObjectGenerator
-**What it does**: Produces structured data with Vercel’s `generateObject`, complete with schema validation.
+**What it does**: Produces structured data with Vercel’s [`generateObject` function](https://sdk.vercel.ai/docs/reference/ai-sdk-core/generate-object), complete with schema validation.
 Think JSON outputs or classifications.

 ```typescript
 import { create } from 'cascador-ai';